MDP-based Energy-aware Task Scheduling for Battery-less IoT: Optimal policy

 \subsection{Threshold-based property of the optimal policy}

 The complexity of finding the optimal policy in an MDP stems from the size of the state and action spaces, as the search for the optimal policy must be conducted over their joint space.
-Even without reducing the number of state-action pairs, the complexity of solving an MDP can be mitigated by designing a well-structured reward function that guides the policy toward simpler, more efficient forms, such as threshold-based decisions~\cite{7127611}.
-This property enables efficient computation to obtain the optimal policy by limiting the policy search to only those policies that have the threshold-based structure \cite{puterman1994}.
+Even without reducing the number of state-action pairs, the complexity of solving an MDP can be mitigated by designing a well-structured reward function that guides the policy towards simpler but more efficient forms, such as threshold-based decisions.
+This property enables efficient computation of the optimal policy by limiting the policy search to those with a threshold-based structure\cite{puterman1994}.

-For clarification, a threshold-based policy within our MDP refers to a decision rule in which, at each sub-interval within the permissible time window, the device chooses to execute the corresponding task only if the voltage across the capacitor exceeds a specified threshold.
-Before presenting the formal theorem implying this property, we provide an interpretation of the necessity of the constraints required to hold as a remark in the following. \begin{remark} The policy iteration algorithm uses a Bellman-type equation for the long-term average reward criterion, where the Q-function is defined as $Q(s,a)=r(s,a)+\sum_{s'}P(s'\vert s,a)h(s')$.
-During policy improvement, the algorithm greedily selects actions that maximize this Q-function, ultimately converging to an optimal policy.
-Following this, we define a function named \textit{action advantage function}, which quantifies the advantage of taking action \texttt{sensing} over \texttt{sleeping} at state $(V^{(i)},m,0)$ where $m\in \mathcal{PTW}^{(s)}$ as
+A threshold-based policy within our MDP refers to a decision rule in which, at each sub-interval within the permissible time window, the device chooses to execute the corresponding task only if the capacitor voltage exceeds a specified threshold.

-where we apply $r((V^{(i)},m,0),\texttt{sleeping})=0$, following the definition of reward functions in Section \ref{sec:reward_defin2}.
-We aim to prove that $\Delta (V^{(i)},m)$ is non-decreasing in $V^{(i)}$.
-This would imply the existence of a threshold $V^{*}_m$ such that the optimal action is \texttt{sleeping} for $V^{(i)}<V^{*}_m$ and \texttt{sensing} for $V^{(i)}\geq V^{*}_m$, establishing the threshold structure.
-Since $\Delta (V^{(i)},m)$ is determined by the reward and transition matrices, proving the threshold-based property necessitates certain regularity conditions on these elements.
-Specifically, we make use of the conditions stated in \cite[Th.
-8.11.3]{puterman1994}, and the following theorem demonstrates that these conditions are satisfied within our framework. \end{remark}

-\begin{theorem} Under the definition of MDP and both reward functions provided in Section \ref{sec:preliminaries}, there exists an optimal deterministic stationary policy $\pi^*$ that is threshold-based in $V$ within each superstate.
-That is, for superstates $(\tau=m,f=0)$, where $m\in \mathcal{PTW}^{(s)}$, there exist threshold parameters $\{V^{*}_m\}_{m=0}^{d_s}$ such that
+\begin{theorem} Under the definition of MDP and both reward functions provided in Section \ref{sec:Proposed_mdp}, there exists an optimal deterministic stationary policy $\pi^*$ that is threshold-based in $V$ within each superstate.
+That is, there exist thresholds $\Gamma^{(\gamma(f))}_{m}$ such that, for all $f\in\{0,1,2\}$ and $m\in\mathcal{PTW}^{(\gamma(f))}$,